 If you want specific hill running advice or guiding in the mountains please check our guiding section.

-I have found I can go up to around 10% faster over 400m, it's improved my stroke technique too.
+I have found I can go up to around 10% faster over 400m.
+I also believe it has improved my stroke technique.
 Be mindful of the shape of the paddle and it's movement through the water, you don't want to waste strokes with slicing and "wobbling" the paddles through the water.
-Using hand paddles is a great opportunity to get feedback about the entry and pull of your stroke, and to slow your stroke down.
+Using hand paddles is a great opportunity to slow your stroke down.

 Of course always remember the principle of streamlining for efficient swimming.